larrybotha/everything/resources/videos/Huberman Lab Episode 2 - Master Your Sleep & Be More Alert When You're Awake.md

 7:20
 and what works best for you.
-In the same way, your sleep and your wakefulness 7:26 are the product of kind of the average of a number of different behaviors, how long you've been awake is a key one 7:32 because of this molecule, adenosine.
-So the reason you get sleepy when you've been up for a while 7:37 is because adenosine is creeping up steadily the longer you've been awake, and a good way to remember this and think about adenosine
+In the same way, your sleep and your wakefulness 7:26 are the product of kind of the average of a number of different behaviors**, how long you've been awake is a key one 7:32 because of this molecule, adenosine.
+So **the reason you get sleepy when you've been up for a while 7:37 is because adenosine is creeping up steadily the longer you've been awake**, and a good way to remember this and think about adenosine
 7:45
 is to think about caffeine.
 Caffeine, for most people, except a very small percentage of people, 7:52